gvaldez/cryptora/README.md

 - **Real-time Data Fetching**: The application integrates with the Binance API to retrieve live cryptocurrency data.
   Users can track any available cryptocurrencies.

-- **Cryptocurrency History Storage**: Redis is used to store the history of cryptocurrency prices, allowing users to analyze historical growth and decline trends.
+- **Cryptocurrency History Storage**: MongoDB is used to store the history of cryptocurrency prices, allowing users to analyze historical growth and decline trends.

 - **Price Trend Analysis**: With stored price data, users can perform trend analysis on cryptocurrency growth and